mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 **Scavenger, carnivore, omnivore, herbivore or ergovore** This should be the top priority for classification, even if it requires a bit of observation.
 From least to most edible:
-● Scavengers can eat meat or plants but they focus on eating whatever they come across in their environment.
-In doing so, they favour a diet of things that are unable to get away due to being sick, unhealthy or dead.
+- Scavengers can eat meat or plants but they focus on eating whatever they come across in their environment.
+In doing so, they favor a diet of things that are unable to get away due to being sick, unhealthy or dead.
 If toxins are the cause, scavengers tend to devour things with those toxins and concentrate them in their bodies.
 Lithovores are often immune to things toxic to most life and so should be placed in this category.
-● Carnivores eat only meat and are usually considered at the top of the food chain.
+- Carnivores eat only meat and are usually considered at the top of the food chain.
 They prey on weaker animals, which may be more likely to have toxins but to a lesser degree than scavengers’ diets.

 ```
-● Omnivores will eat meat or plants as the opportunity arises but,
+- Omnivores will eat meat or plants as the opportunity arises but,
 unlike scavengers, they tend to distinguish between something
 that is unfit to eat and something that is fit to eat.
 Some herbivores
 become omnivores if there is a lack of plant material available or if
 meat is readily available.
-● Herbivores only eat a plant-based diet, avoiding poisonous plants
+- Herbivores only eat a plant-based diet, avoiding poisonous plants
 and are thus considered the safest option among most animal types.
-● Ergovores, such as photovores including most plants, are even
+- Ergovores, such as photovores including most plants, are even
 safer since their energy-based diets do not include consumption of
 toxins.
 Of course, even plants can be poisonous or absorb poison
 from their living conditions but this is true of any life form.